EJDiamond/Music-Trivia/README.md

 The leaderboard is reached by clicking the leaderboard button on the homepage, the top 6 highscores are logged here if the user has chosen to save score.
 Pressing clear will clear the local storage in turn clearing the leaderboard and returning the user to the homepage.

 ![Leaderboard](/assets/images/leaderboard.png)

+### Future Features

+Possible changes to the game:
+- Additional questions
+- A shuffle through questions so the game is able to be played over and over without the user remembering the answers.

 # Frameworks, Libraries and Programmes Used